trifectatechfoundation/zlib-rs/libz-rs-sys-cdylib/README.md

 The cdylib enables `panic="abort"`, meaning that when the rust code runs into a panic (e.g. from an assert), the program is aborted.
 Panics indicate bugs, and we'd appreciate a bug report for them if they ever appear in the wild.

+The `include/` directory contains a `zlib.h` and `zconf.h`.
+We are compatible with most system versions of these headers.

 ## Feature Flags

 ### Allocators